matthew-brett/cfd2019/notebooks/10/bayes_theorem.md

 We can express the first statement by saying that we are trying to find
 $P(box4 \mid red)$.

 We can express the third statement in the following way.
-Read the $\cap$ as "and".
+We use the $\cap$ symbol to express "and".

 $$
 P(box4 \cap red) = P(box4) P(red \mid box4)